Wall Street builds on gains, heads for 4-week winning streak

 AP Business Writer

-NEW YORK (AP) — Stocks rose broadly in midday trading on Wall Street Friday and added to weekly gains for the major indexes.
+NEW YORK (AP) — Stocks rose broadly in morning trading on Wall Street Friday and added to weekly gains for the major indexes.

-Energy companies lagged the market as U.S. oil prices slipped 2.4%.
-Chevron fell 1.5%.
+Energy companies lagged the market as U.S. oil prices slipped 2.5%.
+Hess fell 1.1%.

 Trading has been choppy throughout much of the week, but major indexes got a big bump, and made the bulk of their gains, on Wednesday after a report showed that inflation cooled more than expected last month.